wbyoung/admit-one-ember/README.md

 ----

-This extension currently has the following restrictions on customization:
+This adapter currently has the following restrictions on customization:

 - Authentication will always be a _POST_ request.
 - Authentication will always send a `session` object.
 You may pass whatever